Hatice Kumbaracı Gürsöz

 Hatice Kumbaraci Gürsöz (born 1945) is a Turkish painter.

 Early life and education

 Hatice Kumbaraci was born in Adana, Turkey.
 After finishing her primary and secondary education, she attended Istanbul State Fine Arts Academy in 1964.
 She was taught by Dinçer Erimez, and worked in the Studio of Neşet Günal.
 In 1969, she graduated from the Higher Painting Department.
-After graduation,y she was further educated in the field of ceramics by working in the Studio of Sadi Diren for two years.
+After graduation, she was further educated in the field of ceramics by working in the Studio of Sadi Diren for two years.

 Career

 Already in the primary school, she received her first award in the field of drawing.
 After she graduated, she taught Painting and Art History for six years in Istanbul, Adana and Ankara.
 She lived for significant periods in the countries of Australia, Pakistan, Germany, Greece, Turkmenistan and especially in Italy, France, Switzerland, Syria and Jordan, which she studied the painting arts of.
 In Germany, she earned membership of the Federal Union of Artists (BBK).